GuyBernstein/Double-Pass-Assembler/README.md

 This project was developed by Guy Bernstein (@GuyBernstain) as part of the Open University of Israel's C programming course.

-## License 📄

-This project is open-source and available under the MIT License.
-See the LICENSE file for more details.

 ## Acknowledgments 🙏

 Special thanks to the Open University of Israel and the course staff for providing the project specifications and guidance.